Why you can trust The Zebra

-Depending on the circumstances of the accident, your pet's injuries could be covered in one of a few different ways.
-However, no matter who's found at-fault, you should make sure to always hold onto your receipts.
+Depending on the circumstances of the accident, a pet's injuries could be covered in one of a few different ways.

 Insurance companies see pets as property.
 If someone else causes a car accident and your pet is injured, the other party's property damage coverage (considered a part of liability coverage) would cover the medical expenses of your dog or cat.
 You would need to file a claim with the other party's insurance company to have them pay or reimburse you for the damages.

 The below car insurance companies offer coverage specifically for pets.

 Metromile also includes pet insurance coverage with its collision coverage, covering up to $1,000 of medical expenses or compensation if your dog or cat is injured or killed in a collision, or stolen from your vehicle.

 If you live in a state in which Erie offers car insurance, the company's pet coverage has a limit of $500 per dog or cat with a total limit of $1,000 in veterinary bills and medical expenses.

 Compare pet insurance rates

 If you're looking for a pet insurance policy that extends beyond on-road incidents, consider using Pawlicy Advisor.